Paracetamol no better than placebo for low back pain, study finds

 Experts who were not directly involved praised the study but cautioned that guidelines should nevertheless not be changed on the basis of a single piece of research.

-“More robust and consistent evidence, including verification of the results in other populations, is needed,” Bart Koes and Wendy Enthoven from the Erasmus Medical Centre in the Netherlands wrote in a Lancet commentary.
+“More robust and consistent evidence, including verification of the results in other populations, is needed,” Bart Koes and Wendy Enthoven from the Erasmus Medical Center in the Netherlands wrote in a Lancet commentary.

 They also called for more studies on whether other simple analgesics could add extra benefits on top of giving advice and reassurance to patients.